mbaumer/us_hep_funding/docs/_states/MS.md

 <a name="MS-04"></a>
 [Back to top](#top)
 ## MS-04 -- Rep. Steven Palazzo (R)
+### Committees
+Steven Palazzo is the #27 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016